spinnaker/kleat/README.md

     this prefix if it is missing for a local file).
   - Halyard requires the `redirectUrl` to be configured as a full URL (ex:
     `https://gate.org.com:8084/mypath`).
 Kleat will require that the redirect host name, path, and protocol be separately configured.
-Users will nned to remove the `redirectUrl` field and instead specify the following fields:
+Users will need to remove the `redirectUrl` field and instead specify the following fields:
     - `redirectProtocol` (ex: `https`)
     - `redirectHostname` (ex: `gate.org.com:8084`)
     - `redirectBasePath` (ex: `/mypath`)
 - Halyard allowed basic username/password authentication to be configured for Gate by adding entries to the `~/.hal/default/service-settings/gate.yml` file.
-  Kleat will move this configuration to be alongside the configuratino of other authentication methods in the halconfig.
+  Kleat will move this configuration to be alongside the configuration of other authentication methods in the halconfig.
 Users who have configured basic auth for Gate in the above file will need to instead specify their basic auth settings in `security.authn.basic` in their halconfig.